 (6) Meetings of Church Council are not open to the public.

-(7) The Chairman may invite experts for discussion of specific points on the agenda, provided that not more than three members of Church Council object.
+(7) The chair may invite experts for discussion of specific points on the agenda, provided that not more than three members of Church Council object.

 (8) Members shall maintain confidentiality on all discussions and matters voted on, even after they have relinquished their membership of Church Council.
 The commitment to secrecy also applies to decisions, the nature of which is in itself confidential or has been expressly declared to be so.

-(9) The Chairman may hand over chairmanship to any member of Church Council.
+(9) The chair may hand over chairship to any member of Church Council.

 Section 5 Minutes of Meeting